 Reckless Driving Defense Lawyer in Denton, Little Elm, Lewisville, and Flower Mound, TX

 If you were arrested for an alleged reckless driving offense in Denton, Flower Mound, Lewisville, or a nearby community in Denton County, you cannot wait to get yourself qualified legal help.
 Make sure you are working with a capable criminal defense attorney.

 The Law Offices of Richard C. McConathy will immediately conduct its own investigation into your case and work to develop a winning defense.
-You can have us review your case and answer all of your legal questions when you call (940) 222-8004 or contact us online right now to take advantage of a free consultation.
+You can have us review your case and answer all of your legal questions when you call (940) 222-8004 or contact us online right now to take advantage of a consultation.

 Reckless Driving Charges in Denton County

 Under Texas Transportation Code § 545.401(a), a person commits a reckless driving offense if the person drives a vehicle in willful or wanton disregard for the safety of persons or property.
 Texas Transportation Code § 545.401(c) establishes that notwithstanding Texas Transportation Code § 542.001 (relating to vehicles on highways), this section applies to:

 - a private access way or parking area provided for a client or patron by a business, other than private residential property or the property of a garage or parking lot for which a charge is made for the storing or parking of motor vehicles; and